Lake Land College

 Community college in Mattoon, Illinois, U.S.

 Lake Land College is a public community college in Mattoon, Illinois.
 It was founded in 1966.
 As of the Fall 2025 semester Lake Land serves 4,138 students, mainly from the east-central Illinois region.
 The 308 acre campus has seven major buildings plus eight supportive buildings, two campus ponds, and a 160 acre agriculture land laboratory.

 History

 Lake Land's creation was first approved in 1966 by a referendum in 13 public school districts centered on Mattoon.
 The first classes were held the following year in various buildings throughout the town.
 The first president of the college was Virgil H. Judge (who was the father of Darrell L. Judge).
 Construction on the college began in 1971 and continued in phases throughout the 1970s.

 Athletics

-Lake Land College sponsors teams in two men's and three women's NJCAA sanctioned sports:
+Lake Land College sponsors teams in three men's and four women's NJCAA sanctioned sports: